iquipsys-positron/iqp-docs-cmdlets/configurations/EventTemplates.md

 - SiteId < String >

     A site id.
 Required parameter.
-Can be retrieved from Get-IqpSites
+Can be retrieved from Get-IqsSites

 - Id < String >

     A object id.
 Required parameter.
-Can be retrieved from Get-IqpEventTemplates
+Can be retrieved from Get-IqsEventTemplates

 - < CommonParameters >